 Party or relevant jurisdiction Canada

 Title of project Genetic population structure of Atlantic salmon in Eastern

 Canada and its implication for conservation

-Objective of research project This project aims at elucidating the genetic population structure of Atlantic salmon from a small (river) to a large (Eastern Atlantic coast) spatial scale and proposing conservation units for the Canadian distribution range.
+Objective of research project This project aims at elucidating the genetic population structure of

+Atlantic salmon from a small (river) to a large (Eastern Atlantic

+coast) spatial scale and proposing conservation units for the Canadian

-Brief description of research Samples from over 55 rivers in Quebec with additional sampling
+Drief description of research distribution range.

-project from rivers in the southern Gulf of St. Lawrence and Labrador were
+project from rivers in the southern Gulf of St. I awrence and I abrador were

 project obtained and their characteristics evaluated at multiple microsatellite

 loci.
-Further work was conducted on the variability in major histo-compatability complexes and its association with exposure to pathogens.
+Further work was conducted on the variability in major histo-

+compatability complexes and its association with exposure to

+pathogens.

 Dates during which research 2004 - 2008

 took place

 Area in which research took Rivers from Québec, Canada

 place

 Estimated number and weight N/A

-of salmon to be retained
+Di saimon to de retained

-Resources

-Estimated cost of the £60,000.
-Project funded by research grants to Université de Laval
+Estimated cost of the f60,000 Project funded by research grants to Université de Level

-research project (Bernatchez and Dionne) with support from Quebec MNRF.
+research project (Bernatchez and Dionne) with support from Quebec MNRE

-About £20,000 per annum
+research project About £20.000 per annum

 Number of participating 2

 scientists

 Name and e-mail address Louis Bernatchez

 of coordinating scientists louis.bernatchez@bio.ulaval.ca

 in charge of project Mélanie Dionne

-melanie.dionne@giroq.ulaval.ca

-Details of research vessels, N/A
+Details of management suggests melanie.dionne@giroq.ulaval.ca

-e.g. name, registration, call
+e g name registration call N/A

 sign and description of

 vessel

-Type and amount of gear and other equipment used N/A
+Type and amount of gear N/A

+and other equipment used

 Details of any collaborating N/A

 countries

 This project aimed at elucidating the genetic population structure of Atlantic salmon from a small (river) to a large spatial scale (Eastern Atlantic coast) and proposing conservation units for the Canadian distribution range.
-Results showed that most rivers are genetically differentiated from one another (mean $F{st}=0.05$, p<0.001), suggested that in general each river in Eastern Canada represents a distinct population.
+Results showed that most rivers are genetically differentiated from one another (mean $F{st} = 0.05$, p < 0.001), suggested that in general each river in Eastern Canada represents a distinct population.
 However, genetic differentiation is also found within certain river systems such as the Moisie, Romaine and Restigouche, suggesting that populations can be identified at the tributary level.
 At a large spatial scale, seven genetic regions are identified in Eastern Canada.
 Genetic differentiation is found to be associated with temperature regime conditions, suggesting local adaptation in Atlantic salmon.
 Results have been published.

 Dionne, M.; Miller, K. M; Dodson, J. J; Caron, F.; Bernatchez, L.; Sunnucks, P. 2007.
 Clinal variation in mhc diversity with temperature: evidence for the role of host-pathogen interaction on local adaptation in Atlantic salmon.
-Evolution Vol. 61(9): 2154-2164.
+Evolution Vol. 61(9) : 2154-2164.